kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 ## Flarum changelog

+### Version 1.5.0 - July 2, 2020

+- Add compatibility with FoF Follow Tags, Reflar Webhooks and possibly other extensions
+- Fix PHP notice when syncing Wordpress posts

+You can update the Flarum extension via Composer.
+Requires version 1.2 or greater of the Wordpress plugin.

 ### Version 1.4.0 - May 22, 2020

 - Improve link handling in iframe, now links in user content will also open in `_parent`